penguinolog/binfield/README.rst

     0b11110111 == bf  # Change on nested is returned to main object

+Note: *negative indexes is not supported by design!*

 Testing
 =======
 The main test mechanism for the package `binfield` is using `tox`.